-- Bodies and Structures: Deep-mapping the Spaces of Modern Japan, 2016-2019 (projected).
+- Bodies and Structures: Deep-mapping the Spaces of Japanese History, 2016-2020 (projected).
 Co-organizer with Prof. Kate McDonald (History, UC Santa Barbara).

 - Comprehensive Research Project on Mobility and Social Integration in Twentieth-Century East Asia, Japan Society for the Promotion of Science, Grants-in-Aid for Scientific Research (project director: Shinzo Araragi, Sophia University, Tokyo, Japan), 2013-2018.

 - Japan's Imperial Underworlds: Intimate Encounters at the Borders of Empire (Cambridge: Cambridge University Press, 2018).
 Shortlisted for the International Convention of Asia Scholars ICAS Book Prize in the Humanities, 2019.

 - Bad Youth: Juvenile Delinquency and the Politics of Everyday Life in Modern Japan (Berkeley: University of California Press, 2006).
 Finalist for the International Convention of Asia Scholars ICAS Book Prize in the Social Sciences, 2007

 - David R. Ambaras and Kate McDonald, “What We’re Doing,” in Bodies and Structures: Deep-Mapping Modern East Asian History, ed.
 David R. Ambaras and Kate McDonald.
 2019.